The Beman Project: Analysis

 Abstract

 The Beman Project, launched in 2024 under David Sankel’s leadership, aims to create a pipeline for C++ standard library proposals through reference implementations.
 This paper analyzes the project through Samo Burja’s Great Founder Theory, examining its structural design and likely outcomes.
-We find that the project’s architecture—wherein libraries are retired upon standardization—limits its potential to create lasting ecosystem value.
-We contrast this with Boost’s implementation-first model and suggest that C++’s actual needs lie elsewhere: in package management, ABI stability, and build system standardization.
-The Beman Project represents a good-faith effort by capable people, but its design constrains what it can accomplish.
+The project’s defining architecture—wherein libraries are retired upon standardization—limits its potential to create lasting ecosystem value.
+Boost asked “what libraries do users need?”
+The Beman Project asks “what papers need implementations?”
+These produce different kinds of institutions.

 Introduction